 Any behaviour issues during Breakfast Club to be addressed using the same language and expectations used across all other times of the day.
 Play workers to inform teachers when taking children back to class if there have been any incidents during Breakfast Club.
-This is for information sharing, Breakfast Club is provided by Premier Sports on a Thursday and Friday.
+This is for information sharing.
+Breakfast Club is provided by Premier Sports and any incidents of poor behaviour will follow the same process as detailed above.